Psychologist’s Guide to Spiritual Awakening

 HOW DO I KNOW IF I AM SPIRITUALLY AWAKE?

 This is a question that can plague us on our spiritual path.
 As I said, awakening is a process.
-I like to think that my path, or spiritual awakening process, was littered with spiritual revelations, followed by a mild mystical experience and then a full-blown, extended mystical experience.
+I like to think that my path, or spiritual awakening process, has been littered with spiritual revelations, followed by a mild mystical experience and then a full-blown, extended mystical experience.

 Each revelation led to subtle personal transformation and a deeper meaning of the transcendent spiritual dimension.
 Each felt like an awakening.

-At this point, there's no doubt that you are spiritually awake, and there is no question of spiritual awakening stages.
+At this point, there's no doubt that you are spiritually awake, and there is no question of spiritual awakening stages and symptoms.
 And yet, the spiritual journey continues.
 But now, there is a knowing, a knowing of who you are.
 The question becomes, how do I orient myself here in daily life?

 SPIRITUAL TRANSFORMATION